influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withVolumeDevices(volumeDevices)
 ```

-volumeDevices is the list of block devices to be used by the container.
+"volumeDevices is the list of block devices to be used by the container."

 ### fn spec.templateDefaults.script.withVolumeDevicesMixin